 I will process all your images, making some black and white or using other processes to give you something more than just colour images - if you have a specific idea of colours for your photos (sepia, vintage etc) let me know and I'll make sure I include some of those as well.

-I will supply all your images on two USB's and also put them on to an online password-protected client gallery, so you can share your images easily with your family, friends and guests.
+Usually, within two weeks of your wedding ceremony, your pictures will be on an online password-protected client gallery, so you can share your pictures easily with your family, friends and guests.
 The client gallery is set up so your friends and family can download images for FREE.
+On some occasions I will supply a USB - this is mostly when I've been with you for getting ready pictures - I don't usually put these in the online gallery as they are personal to the bride.

 I offer a payment plan over three affordable instalments - a payment when you book, the second a week or so before the wedding and the third when I get the pictures to you, hopefully helping you plan your budget a little better.